 SMOKE-MOVES makes use of emission rate "lookup" tables generated by MOVES that differentiate emissions by process (i.e., running, start, vapor venting, etc.), vehicle type, road type, temperature, speed, hour of day, etc. To generate the MOVES emission rates that could be applied across the U.S., EPA used an automated process to run MOVES to produce year 2015-specific emission factors by temperature and speed for a series of "representative counties," to which every other county was mapped.
 The representative counties for which emission factors are generated are selected according to their state, elevation, fuels, age distribution, ramp fraction, and inspection and maintenance programs.
 Each county is then mapped to a representative county based on its similarity to the representative county with respect to those attributes.
-For the 2014v7.1 platform and for this study, there are 303 representative counties, twelve more than the number of representative counties in the 2014v7.0 platform.
+For the 2014v7.1 platform and for this study, there are 303 representative counties.
 A detailed discussion of the representative counties is in the 2014NEIv2 TSD, Section 6.8.2.